-For all patients, C{trough} will be assessed up to Week 100 and C{max} will be assessed at Week 6.
-Blood samples for PK analysis will be collected at pre-dose (prior to the beginning of study drug administration) of Weeks 0, 2, 6, 10, 14, 22, 30, 38, 46, 54, 62, 70, 78, 86, 94, 102 and within 15 minutes after the end of the study drug infusion of Week 6.
+For all patients, trough concentration (C{trough} [concentration before the next study drug administration]) will be assessed up to Week 100 and observed maximum serum concentration (C{max}) will be assessed at Week 6.
+Blood samples for PK analysis will be collected at pre-dose (prior to the beginning of study drug administration) at Weeks 0, 2, 6, 10, 14, 22, 30, 38, 46, 54, 62, 70, 78, 86, 94, 102, and within 15 minutes after the end of the study drug infusion of Week 6.
 On the day of initiation of dose adjustment, blood samples for PK analysis will be collected at pre-dose.

-For patients who agreed to collect further blood samples, additional blood samples for further Population PK analysis will be collected at following time points:
+For patients who agreed to collect further blood samples, additional blood samples for further Population PK analysis will be collected at the following time points: